AshwinBangari/Personal_Projects/README.md

 Final Inventor assembly of the FRC competition robot.
 The drawings themselves were made by myself and the team, however I was the team captain.

+## Programmable Robot

+Picture of the custom made robot.
+The custom-made PCB consists of a copper board that was etched using acid.
+The 20-pin microcontroller and motor controllers lie on top of the PCB.
+The main body and wheels are made of CNC machined plexiglass after being drawn in AutoCAD.
+The joints and mounts for the motors were 3D printed after being designed in Inventor.

 ## Skills 2019 Nationals

 Collection of files, parts, assemblies, and renders submitted to the Skills 2019 National competition.